tjmaynes/config-nix/README.md

 > softwareupdate --install-rosetta --agree-to-license
 > ```

-To install `gaia` on an M1 Mac, run the following command:
+To install `gaia` on an Silicon Mac, run the following command:
 ```bash
 make install_gaia
 ```